-The Recording Arts Center may accept for credit courses completed at other authorized training centers or comparable institutions.
+The Recording Arts Center may accept courses completed at other authorized training centers or comparable institutions for credit.
 There's no maximum number of credits accepted.
 Grades for transferred courses are not required, only a certificate of completion.
-Transfer of credits to TRAC does not exempt a student from passing current assessments.
+Transfer of credits to TRAC does not exempt a student from passing assessments.
+Transfer credits do not affect a student's GPA.
 At TRAC's discretion, credit transfers may warrant a tuition adjustment.
-Students requiring transfer of credits should make a request with the Admissions Director prior to starting their program.
-Transfer credits do not affect a student's GPA.
+Students hoping to transfer credits should make a request with the Admissions Director prior to starting the program.
+In the event that transfer credits are accepted for VA beneficiaries, TRAC will maintain a written record of the prior education and training accepted, the amount of TRAC credit granted, and, if applicable, any reduction in the training period at TRAC, with the student being notified accordingly.